greyltc/android_external_sshfs/README.md

 ======================

 One liner: Fuse based ssh file system client for android devices

-Borrowed from off of code from here: git://gitorious.org/android-pc/external-sshfs.git
+Borrowed from code from here: git://gitorious.org/android-pc/external-sshfs.git
 Which was originally borrowed from here: http://fuse.sourceforge.net/sshfs.html
 adapted to compile into cyanogenmod by me.